thebracket/llm_rust_article_1/README.md

 * We're using a very simple prompt.
 Adding "do not elaborate" and "do not explain" is a common technique to get a single-word answer.
 LLMs like to talk.
-* I like to say "please" to LLMs, so when the inevitable *Super Intelligence Apocalypse* happens, I'll be spared.
 * We're not providing *any* additional information or context---we're relying on the LLM's baked-in knowledge.
+* I like to say "please" to LLMs, so when the inevitable *Super Intelligence Apocalypse* happens, hopefully I'll be spared.

 Running this gave me: